knocklabs/knock-node-example-app/README.md

 blitz dev
 ```

-You can take a look at the dummy users credentials on the seed file in order to log in.
+You can take a look at the seed users credentials on the seed file in order to log in.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.